YannickRobin/hybris_modules/moment/README.md

-# Hello World
+# Moment demo

 ## Overview
-This demo show how to use a NPM library (https://www.npmjs.com/package/moment).
+This demo shows how to use a NPM library (https://www.npmjs.com/package/moment) and how we support loading modules from the `node_modules` folder just as Node does.

 ## How to install
-- Run the following command line:
+Run the following command line:
 ```
 npm install
 ```

 ## How to execute

-- Run the following script in HAC to execute (script type: javascript):
+Execute the following script in HAC (script type: javascript):
 ```javascript
 moment = require('./moment/moment');
 moment.fromNow('2016-11-23');